 2) True or false: Despite popular belief, dissociative identity disorder does not have much in common with schizophrenia.

 True.
-Symptoms of schizophrenia include delusions, hallucinations, paranoia, and social withdraw—all of which are not specific symptoms or criteria for dissociative identity disorder.
+Symptoms of schizophrenia include delusions, hallucinations, paranoia, and social withdrawal—all of which are not specific symptoms or criteria for dissociative identity disorder.
 The two are very different illnesses, with little similarity.

 3) True or false: At least one of the identities is extreme and scary.